-- G. Be not included as a match or cost-share, unless the specific Federal program authorizes Federal costs to be treated as such. - H. Be adequately documented: - 1. in the case of personal services, the School Leader shall implement a system for Academy personnel to account for time and efforts expended on grant funded programs to assure that only permissible personnel expenses are allocated; - 2. in the case of other costs, all receipts and other invoice materials shall be retained, along with any documentation identifying the need and purpose for such expenditure if not otherwise clear.
+- G. Be not included as a match or cost-share, unless the specific Federal program authorizes Federal costs to be treated as such. - H. Be adequately documented: - 1. in the case of personnel services, the School Leader shall implement a system for Academy personnel to account for time and efforts expended on grant funded programs to assure that only permissible personnel expenses are allocated; - in the case of other costs, all receipts and other invoice materials shall be retained, along with any documentation identifying the need and purpose for such expenditure if not otherwise clear. - I. Be incurred during the approved budget period.